-One of the more complicated things that I’m learning to deal with as I’m slowly writing an entire game engine by myself, is how to arrange code for complicated systems into a pattern that is both concise, clear to understand and easy to maintain.
+One of the more complicated things that I’m slowly getting better at with Chunk Stories, is how to arrange code for complicated systems into a pattern that is both concise, clear to understand and easy to maintain.
 By far the most complicated type of objects in Chunk Stories are the Entities.
 Entities are any complex object that exists in the world and isn’t part of the voxel grid/terrain.
 Entities have to be serialized, both on disk and over the network, they have to be rendered using very specific rules for each of them, but also rendered fast, they can represent anything from an item on the ground, a mob roaming the world, a vehicle you can drive or a player model with many abilities ( mining, using items etc ) and properties ( rotation, food level etc ).

 Continue reading “An entity system that doesn’t suck”

 This blog is intended to use as another source of information along with the Wiki and Official Discord for Chunk Stories.